Tigrishka/data_modeling_postgres/README.md

 and then press `Enter`.
 If you get no error messages, the *sparkify* database is created and the connection to the sparkifydb is set up.

-2. User has two options
+2. User has two options for ETL pipelines<br>
 a) to run the ETL pipeline with INSERT statement which inserts rows one by one.
 This way is not very efficient and is very slow.
     Run the Python script **etl.py** also in a command-line you used in the #1 step